 Non-interventional study design, other

-Multi-center, prospectiv, observational cohort study
+Multi-center, prospective, observational cohort study

 Study drug and medical condition